 Away from the career, I've moved into my first house.
 Kind of.
 It's a student house which I moved into in September and while it may seem trivial to those who've paid off their mortgages (or have just started to), it's a pretty big step for anyone who has done so.

 My friends are as brilliant as ever and I'm glad to say that my friendships have grown stronger throughout 2015 and again I hope this maintains the same haste in 2016.
 It goes without saying that my close family remain a rock and I'm glad to say that friends and family have maintained happiness and good health.

-Most that is.
+Most of them that is.
 There have been a few sad stories of ill or passing friends.
 And I remember and think of them all.